-- Leave the benefit in the fund - Receive a living annuity or life annuity from the fund (if these options are available) - Use all the money to buy a pension of your choice (annuity) from another approved fund (if this option is available) - Take a maximum of one-third as a cash lump sum and use the balance to buy a pension of your choice (annuity)
+- · Leave the benefit in the fund. - Receive a living annuity from the fund (if these options are available). - Use the money to buy a trusteeapproved life annuity from Sanlam. - Use the money to buy a pension of your choice (annuity) from any other insurer. - Take part in cash and use the balance to buy a pension (annuity) of your choice from an insurer. - Transfer your money to a retirement annuity fund or a preservation fund (you may draw the cash at any time in the future).